JanHendrikVanHeusden/Eratosthenes/README.md

       * A lot slower than Eratosthenes
           * and much more so for higher numbers
       * No need to keep "previous" primes in memory, so usable for any number
-      * Usable for any number up to the language limit (say, any Int or Long)
+      * Usable for any number up to the language limit (say, any `Int` or `Long`)
    2. Same, but keeping previous primes in memory as denominators
-      * A bit slower(!) than the "simple" naive approach (which uses all lower numbers as denominators)
+      * A bit slower(!) than the "simple" naive approach (which uses all lower numbers as denominators), so what was meant as optimization rather appeared a change for worse.
-        * Apperently iterating over and adding to the in-memory `List` takes more CPU than the simple "just anything" naive approach
+        * Apperently iterating over and adding to the in-memory `List` takes more computation resources than the simple "just anything" naive approach
    3. Parallel streams
       * No success, **much much** slower than the naive approach, and consumes all available CPU resources
          * Some typical optimizations (early jumping out of a loop) are not possible within the parallel stream application
    4. RxJava
       * Naive approach combined with RxJava
       * Not any faster than the naive approach
-      * Uses much less memory as results are not kept in memory but emitted on the fly
+      * But uses much less memory as results are not kept in memory but emitted on the fly
    5. Kotlin coroutines using `Flow`
       * Naive approach combined with coroutines / `Flow`
       * Comparable (speed, memory) with the RxJava solution